cloudmesh/technologies/chapters/tech/hdf.md

 While ingesting the data, it is also possible for the users to transform and enrich the data as well.
 HDF uses Apache Kafka to perform real-time analytics on extremely large amounts of the streaming data, enabling the users to make faster decision.
 HDF is an open source technology, making the setup future-proof.
-It’s ability to handle a large volume of diversified data means that HDF is used in multiple sectors to implement IOT solutions.
+Its ability to handle a large volume of diversified data means that HDF is used in multiple sectors to implement IOT solutions.
 Real-time dataflow management and provenance eliminates the need to perform any manual sweep to look for any